Answering "Describe Yourself" In A Job Interview

 Having the right elements with the correct information will help you approach and respond to this question appropriately.

 Then again, do not ramble about your characteristics.
 Your response should last anywhere between 60 to 90 seconds.
 Keep your answer short and precise.

-Finally, if you are not sure if the interviewer got all the information he or she wanted, ask them if they would like to know more.
+Finally, if you are unsure if the interviewer got all the information he or she wanted, ask them if they would like to know more.

 The other question you might be asked